Capri205/GiantTrees/README.md

 1. Clone this repo.
 1. Run `mvn package` in the plugin directory.
 1. Copy the Giant Trees jar file from the `target` directory to your server's `plugins` directory.
 1. Restart your server.

+or the simple way:

+1. Download the jar file from the latest release in the github repository
+1. Move the jar file to the plugins folder
+1. Restart your server.